Log in with RealMe

 Review draft assurance report

-A key objective of the GCDO panel is to improve the quality of assurance reports provided to agencies.
+The GCDO sub-panel aims to improve the quality of assurance reports provided to agencies.

-Providers must ensure that assurance reports are provided in a timely manner and meet the GCDO’s quality standards.
-These include assessing ‘Delivery Confidence’ and prioritising recommendations.
+Providers must provide assurance reports in a timely manner.
+Agencies should review these reports to ensure they meet the GCDO’s quality standards.

-For more detailed guidance on the GCDO’s Report Rating System (if you don’t have your own) and what to look for when reviewing the quality of an assurance report refer to GCDO’s assurance report executive summaries.
+Review the GCDO website for more detailed guidance on what to look for when reviewing the quality of an assurance report, and the GCDO’s report rating system.

 • 5